 - 1/2 tsp vanilla extract (optional)

-Add ¾ of the coconut buttermilk to the dry mixture and stir with a spoon to combine.
+- Add ¾ of the coconut buttermilk to the dry mixture and stir with a spoon to combine.
 You're looking for a semi-sticky dough, and you may not use all of the coconut milk.
-I used all but 1-2 Tbsp (as original recipe is written // adjust if altering batch size).
+I used all but 1-2 Tbsp (as original recipe is written // adjust if altering default number of servings).

 *If nut-free, you could try subbing the almond flour for another gluten-free flour, such as oat flour.
 However, I haven’t tested it this way and can’t guarantee the results.